elyby/docs/source/en/skins-system.rst

 .. function:: /textures/signed/{nickname}

    This request is used in our `server skins system plugin <http://ely.by/server-skins-system>`_ to load textures with the original Mojang's signature.
-The textures received in the reply can be transferred to an unmodified game client without any changes.
+The textures received this way can be transferred to an unmodified game client without any changes.
 The answer will also include additional property with :samp:`name` equal to **ely**.

    .. code-block:: javascript